htcondor/htcondor/docs/version-history/development-release-series-91.rst

   require this level now require ``ADMINISTRATOR`` authorization.
   :jira:`1023`

+- Elliptic-curve Diffie-Hellman (ECDH) Key Exchange is now used to generate session keys for network communication.
+  :jira:`283`

+- Added replay protection for authenticated network communication.
+  :jira:`287`
+  :jira:`1054`

+- Improved notification between network peers when a cached security session is not recognized.
+  :jira:`1057`

 Bugs Fixed:

 - Fix a rare bug where the starter will fail to start a job, and the job will